 Pick what works best for you: a CD player, an MP3 player or iPod, a tablet like an iPad or a Kindle, or a time-tested turntable and vinyl collection.
 No music of your own?
 Local libraries often have good CD selections.

 The website Pandora.com will tailor a radio station to match your musical taste when you select an artist, song or genre.
 And Musicandmemory.org offers a free guide to creating a personalized playlist.
-(Find music collections we've put together from the website Spotify to help you with caregiving.)
+(Below, find music collections we've put together from the website Spotify to help you with caregiving.)

 Use music to alter moods